AVGVSTVS96/react-shiki/package/README.md

 ### Handling Inline Code

+Prior to `9.0.0`, `react-markdown` exposed the `inline` prop to `code` components which helped to determine if code is inline.
+This functionality was removed in `9.0.0`.
+For your convenience, `react-shiki` provides two ways to replicate this functionality and API.

 **Method 1: Using the `isInlineCode` helper:**

-There are two ways to check if a code block is inline, both provide the same result:
-`react-shiki` exports `isInlineCode` which parses the `node` prop (from `react-markdown`) to determine if the code is inline:
+`react-shiki` exports `isInlineCode` which parses the `node` prop from `react-markdown` and identifies inline code by checking for the absence of newline characters:

 ```tsx
 import { isInlineCode, ShikiHighlighter } from "react-shiki";